 \section{Conclusion and Future Work}

-We generalized the STC to a weighted version to include a priori knowledge in the form of edge weights representing empirical tie strength.
-We applied our new STC variant to temporal networks and showed that we obtained meaningful results.
-Our main contribution is our 2-approximative streaming algorithm for the weighted STC in temporal networks.
+We generalized the STC and STC+ to weighted versions to include a priori knowledge in the form of edge weights representing empirical tie strength.
+We applied our new STC variants to temporal networks and showed that we obtained meaningful results.
+Our main contribution is our 2-approximation (3-approximation) streaming algorithm for the weighted STC (STC+, respectively) in temporal networks.
 We empirically validated its efficiency in our evaluation.
-Furthermore, we introduced a fully dynamic 2-approximation of the MWVC problem with efficient update routines as part of our streaming algorithm.
-It might be of interest in itself.
+Furthermore, we introduced a fully dynamic $k$-approximation of the MWVC problem in hypergraphs with $k$-uniform hyperedges that allows efficient updates as part of our streaming algorithm.

-As an extension of this work, discussion of further variants of the STC can be interesting.
-For example,~\cite{sintos2014using} introduced variants with edge additions and multiple relationship types.
-Efficient streaming algorithms for weighted versions of these variants are planned as future work.
+As an extension of this work, a discussion of further variants of the STC or STC+ can be interesting.
+For example,~\cite{sintos2014using} introduced a variant with multiple relationship types.
+Efficient streaming algorithms for weighted versions of this variant are planned as future work.